Course Syllabus

 Office Hours:

-Contact/Questions: Most questions should be posted to our Piazza page so that all students can benefit from the answers.
+Contact/Questions: Most questions should be posted to our Piazza Links to an external site. page so that all students can benefit from the answers.
 Other queries can either be emailed privately to TAs or Professors.

 Audience: